-CENTER FOR INTERNATIONAL PROGRAMS
+OFFICE OF INTERNATIONAL PROGRAMS

-The Center for International Programs provides central coordination for the University's comprehensive range of services and activities in the area of international education.
-Campus-wide committees, open to all faculty and staff members, work with the Center for International Programs to achieve the following objectives:
+The Office of International Programs provides central coordination for the University's comprehensive range of services and activities in the area of international education.
+Campus-wide committees, open to all faculty and staff members, work with the Office of International Programs to achieve the following objectives:

-- Strengthen the international dimension of the curriculum by assuring that international issues, problems, and perspectives are appropriately represented in courses, major degree programs, and minor studies; - 2.
+- 1. Strengthen the international dimension of the curriculum by assuring that international issues, problems, and perspectives are appropriately represented in courses, major degree programs, and minor studies; - 2.
 Enrich the international dimension of the co-curricular climate by sponsoring internationally oriented lectures, artistic activities, seminars, and thematic events with an international focus; - Provide international experiences for students and faculty by initiating and sponsoring study abroad programs and exchange agreements with foreign colleges and universities and by cooperating with external organizations and agencies that support teaching, study, and research activities abroad for faculty and students; - 4.
-Encourage the involvement of international students and scholars in the life of the University through the provision of comprehensive support services for international students and faculty and the promotion of Valdosta State as a welcoming environment for foreign scholars and students; and - 5.
+Encourage the involvement of international students and scholars in the life of the University through the provision of comprehensive support services for the international students and faculty and the promotion of Valdosta State as a welcoming environment for foreign scholars and students; and - 5.
 Heighten global awareness and understanding in the region of south Georgia by bringing together resources of the University and community in educational and civic programs for the general pubic and maintaining strong linkages with other institutions in the region.

-Among its many activities, the Center for International Programs administers an International Studies Minor, coordinates study abroad and exchange opportunities for faculty and students, oversees support services for international students, co-sponsors a Model United Nations Program, maintains a World-Wide Web home page, and organizes each spring a major lecture series on an international theme.
-More information on international activities of the university is available in the Center for International Programs, located at 204 Georgia Avenue.
+Among its many activities, the Office of International Programs administers an International Studies Minor, coordinates study abroad and exchange opportunities for faculty and students, oversees support services for international students, co-sponsors a Model United Nations Program, maintains a World-Wide Web home page, and organizes each spring a major lecture series on an international theme.
+More information on international activities of the university is available in the Office of International Programs, located in Carswell Hall, 1526 North Oak Street.